awsdocs/aws-kms-developer-guide/doc_source/viewing-keys.md

 To view [AWS managed CMKs](concepts.md#aws-managed-cmk) that are missing an alias, use the **Customer managed keys** page\.

 **To find your CMKs**
 + On the **AWS managed keys** or **Customer managed keys** page, in the filter box, enter all or part of the alias name or key ID of a CMK\.
 The filter searches all [AWS managed CMKs](concepts.md#aws-managed-cmk) or all [customer managed CMKs](concepts.md#customer-cmk), even if you have too many to display on the current page\.
 It displays only the CMKs with alias names or key IDs that include the filtered phrase\.
+The key ID filter is case\-sensitive; the alias name filter is not case\-sensitive\.

   For example, when you type `exam` in the filter on the **Customer managed keys** page, only customer managed CMKs with `exam` in their alias or key ID fields are displayed, as shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-filter.png)